Anuj-12/vocab_sorter/README.md

 Or

-Add the script to your autostart folder where the ".desktop" file would like:
+Add the script to your autostart folder where the ".desktop" file would look like:

 ```
 [Desktop Entry]